rexstjohn/bloop/README.md

 `$ bloop ssh [-u (specify a user other than root (default)), -e (specify an Edison into which to ssh, otherwise bloop picks the first one it finds)]`

 *SSH's into your Edison via the local network by scanning for it using Bonjour and then initiating a connection command.
-Add a -u flag to specify a username other than root.*
+Add a -u flag to specify a username other than root.
+Add -e to specify a specific Edison to ssh into, default behavior bloop picks the first one it finds.
+Use bloop scan -r to discover all Edisons on your local network.*

 *ex.: ssh root@youredison.local*